 Finally, the term “leader” doesn’t necessarily equal a corner office in the nonprofit C-suite.
 Especially at smaller organizations, leadership can mean wearing multiple hats and pitching in wherever help is needed.

-In order to successfully lead an organization, it’s important to avoid these common nonprofit leadership mistakes.
+In order to successfully lead an organization, it’s important to avoid these common nonprofit leadership mistakes we gleaned from nonprofit management and leadership case studies.

 1. Forgetting Your ‘Why’